bhk/build/example.md

 So far we haven't added anything to our Makefile, so we can only build what we explicitly describe on the command line.
-We want to be able to describe complex builds in a Makefile so they can invoked with a simple command, like `make` or `make deploy`.  `build.mk` provides alias goals for this purpose.
+We want to be able to describe complex builds in a Makefile so they can invoked with a simple command, like `make` or `make deploy`.
+Minion provides alias goals for this purpose.
 An *alias goal* is a name that, when provided on the command line, causes a list of targets to be built.
 To define one, define a variable named `Goal.NAME`, setting its value to the list of targets to be built.